Am I Ready for FAANG? One Test That Tells You

 Am I ready for FAANG?
 You've been turning this question over for weeks.
 Maybe months.
 Two hundred problems solved across LeetCode and HackerRank.
 Explanation videos watched.
 Discussion threads read after every failed attempt.
 And you still can't answer with any real confidence.

 That's because readiness isn't a feeling.
-It's a measurable performance threshold, and most engineers never define what it actually looks like.
+It's a measurable performance threshold, and it rarely gets defined concretely.

 ⚑TL;DR